nhsconnect/CareConnectAPI/pages/support/support_stakeholders.md

 ## NHS England and Code4Health
 Code4Health is an NHS initiative established for individuals and organisations providing a platform to bring together ideas, change working practice and build solutions to improve healthcare.
 Code4Health supports a rich asset and resource catalogue, a multitude of contributors and a sandpit environment for communities.

-Code4Health focusses on supporting the clinician in the use of technology facilitating shared learning for the ‘frontline’ of healthcare.
+Code4Health focuses on supporting the clinician in the use of technology facilitating shared learning for the ‘frontline’ of healthcare.

 There are four strands to Code4Health.
 * The first is the Code4health platform, built by Handi, which is used as a testing and development environment to build apps.
 The platform also provides direct access to open application programming interfaces (APIs).